Oldhill Community School FAQs

 Having reviewed the school’s financial position against its reducing pupil roll the Council has concluded that the school’s deficit budget position is very likely to deteriorate further making it unsustainable in the medium term.
 To address the school’s deficit balance and reach a sustainable financial position it is likely to compromise the quality of education and standards at the school.
 This would also have an adverse impact on children with the highest level of need.

-More information can be found in the Cabinet report.
+More information can be found in the September 2024 Cabinet report and in the January 2025 Cabinet report.

-Why is one of the options to merge Oldhill Community School with Harrington Hill Primary School?
+Why is Oldhill Community School proposed to merge with Harrington Hill Primary School?

 Merging the two schools can bring several benefits.
 It would allow Oldhill Community School’s larger financial deficit to be removed by the Council.
 An enlarged Harrington Hill Primary School would have access to more funding with more children attending the school.
 This could provide more teachers, learning materials, and support extra activities such as school trips, breakfast and afterschool clubs.
 A two form entry school would be financially stronger with more focus on educating children and less on both these schools currently struggling to meet costs.
 There would continue to be a school in the local area so that children continue learning in a familiar environment, even if some changes are made.